wmsuhaimiws/ML-Classification-of-the-Iris-dataset-using-PySpark-MLlib/README.md

 **STQD6324 Data Management — Assignment 1**

-An end-to-end multiclass classification project on the classic **Iris** dataset, built entirely with **Apache Spark MLlib**.
+An end to end multiclass classification project on the classic **Iris** dataset, built entirely with **Apache Spark MLlib**.
 Three classifiers — Logistic Regression, Decision Tree, and Random Forest — are trained, tuned with cross-validation and grid search, evaluated on a held-out test set, and compared to justify a best model.

 ---